 The Associate of Arts and the Associate of Science degrees are designed for students who plan to pursue a baccalaureate degree, although some programs fulfill occupational as well as personal goals.
-The Associate in Arts (AA) and Associate in Science (AS) Degrees are designed as flexible degree plans that allow a student to take the classes needed for a variety of academic majors at a four-year institution of higher learning.
-The AS is usually used for various science, math and engineering majors, and the AA usually best fits all of the other transfer majors.
+The Associate of Arts (AA) and Associate of Science (AS) Degrees are designed as flexible degree plans that allow a student to take the classes needed for a variety of academic majors at a four-year institution of higher learning.
+The Associate of Science degree is usually used for various science, math and engineering majors, and the Associate of Arts degree usually best fits all of the other transfer majors.

 The Associate of Applied Science (AAS) degree is designed for students who are planning employment following the awarding of the degree.
-However, some students graduating with an AAS transfer to fouryear institutions to complete a baccalaureate degree.
+However, some students graduating with an AAS transfer to four-year institutions to complete a baccalaureate degree.
 Students should be aware that some of the credits in the Associate of Applied Science may not transfer.
-Students should confer with counselors before making academic plans.
+Students should confer with advisors before making academic plans.